OlleMattsson/yijing/src/static/iching.md

 <a name="54"></a>
 54. Kuei Mei / The Marrying Maiden

-above CHêN THE AROUSING, THUNDER below TUI THE JOYOUS, LAKE
+above CHÃªN THE AROUSING, THUNDER below TUI THE JOYOUS, LAKE

-Above we have Chên, the eldest son, and below, Tui, the youngest daughter.
+Above we have ChÃªn, the eldest son, and below, Tui, the youngest daughter.
 The man leads and the girl follows him in gladness.
 The picture is that of the entrance of the girl into her husband's house.
 In all, there are four hexagrams depicting the relationship between husband and wife.
 Hsien, INFLUENCE,

 <a href="http://www2.unipr.it/~deyoung/I_Ching_Wilhelm_Translation.html#31">31</a>, describes the attraction that a young couple
-have for each other; Hêng, DURATION
+have for each other; HÃªng, DURATION

 <a href="http://www2.unipr.it/~deyoung/I_Ching_Wilhelm_Translation.html#32">32</a>, portrays the permanent relationships of marriage;
 Chien, DEVELOPMENT